maimbeeb/OnlineExam/README.md

 ![](wireframes/login.png)

-	The user will be redirected to the login page while visiting the site.
+	The user will be redirected to Login Screen while visiting the site.
-	The user needs to enter their credentials to login to the Online Exam Registration System.
+	The user needs to enter their email and password to login to the Online Exam Registration System.
-	Login page is provied with "Register Here" and "Forgot Password ?" link for users.
+	Login Screen is provied with "Register Here" and "Forgot Password ?" link for users.

 ### Forget Password Screen

 ![](wireframes/forget-pwd.png)

-	If the user forgets his password, and clicks on the "Forgot Password ?" link.
+	If the user forgot his/her password, he/she needs to click on the "Forgot Password ?" link.
 	It will be redirected to the Forget Password Screen.